nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Another command?
 ```

+Note:
-If there are no Unit Goods in the warehouse with its name containing any part of the input, Simplst will inform you accordingly.
+* If there are no Unit Goods in the warehouse with its name containing any part of the input, Simplst will inform you accordingly.
 Example of trying to find spoon in the warehouse.

 `find n/spoon`